ceneezer/Tet-craft/README.md

 Best wishes to you all, I may soon explore once again, the IQ, EQ and CQ (cohearence) and more importantly to me your inability to see my own, of humanity is beyond pitiful, and getting intolerable - we're all tired of the loops, and yet you just keep on misunderstanding.

-Speaker ceneezer #opWorldPeace (my only remaining wish)
+Speaker ceneezer #opWorldPeace (my only remaining wish) \
-.. satan? maybe.
+... satan?
+Maybe, I surely don't know - but I'm trying.

 ### Install ###